sjturley/bowling-approvals/notes.md

 * Need to remember to keep limit on collection in sync otherwise you print out all the data instead of doing 1 at a time
 * If you miss a micro-commit, could possibly use local history to recreate.
 * This will not work for multiple strikes in a row
+* Try this as an HTML line for output
+* Implement isScored concept on frames. display score when it becomes available